CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

 ## Task 1: Perform Iterative Prompt Tuning and Variant Comparison

-It refine model responses by adjusting prompts in successive iterations.
+It refines model responses by adjusting prompts in successive iterations.
 This process allows for systematic evaluation of the differences between output variants, ensuring that the model's performance improves with each iteration and produces the most accurate and relevant responses.

 1. On the [Azure AI Studio](https://ai.azure.com/?tid=f9733b59-6ed1-4cb1-a5c4-55f5c0d6ad6f) dashboard, under the **Tools** section, select **Prompt flow (1)**.
 Then click on **+ Create (2)** to open the flow creation wizard.